 While this may be a hard statistic to come by, it's something that will drive eCommerce sales and enhance your brand perception.

 So what about product categories besides fashion and travel?

 Are consumers looking for functional products like vacuums or laundry detergent also susceptible to social proof?

 A million times, yes.

-When buying these non-conspicuous products (products that one doesn’t attach their social image to or identifies to), popularity cues can actually enhance the perceived quality and thereby improve the attitude towards the brand and product.
+When buying these non-conspicuous products (products that one doesn’t attach their social image to or identifies to), popularity cues can actually enhance the perceived quality and thereby improve consumer attitude towards your brand and products.

-Funny enough, makeup or skincare products are actually identity products but are less publicly observable.
-For these products, the quality attribute is more important, therefore, consumers may rely more on popularity labels to make the purchase decision.
+In other words, for these products, the quality attribute is more important.
+And consumers may rely more on popularity labels to make the final purchase decision.

 If you’re unsure of what to buy for someone, you’ll be more inclined to buy something that you know a lot of people like, hence the effectiveness of social proof.

-Therefore, it’s better to let these people use their own knowledge to find what they’re looking for or entice them with a different persuasion technique.
+Therefore, it’s better to let these people use their own knowledge to find what they’re looking for.

 The same goes for products that are meant to be self-expressive (products with symbolic features or personal and social meanings) rather than functional products.